ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 simulating an API.
 As for 'six', the 'mock' python package is bundled with Ansible (use 'import ansible.compat.tests.mock').
 See for example

-ensuring failure cases are visible with mock objects
+Ensuring failure cases are visible with mock objects
 ----------------------------------------------------

 Functions like module.fail_json() are normally expected to terminate execution.
 When you